 Internet access is carefully controlled by teachers according to the age and experience of the children, and the learning objectives being addressed.
-Children are always actively supervised by an adult when using the internet, and computers with internet access are carefully located so that screens can be seen at all times by all who pass by.
+Children are always actively supervised by an adult when using the internet, and computers with internet access are carefully located so that screens can be seen can be seen at all times by all who pass by.